moveit/moveit_tutorials/doc/ompl_constrained_planning/ompl_constrained_planning.rst

 .. image:: ompl_constrained_planning_header.png
    :width: 600px

 This tutorial shows you how to use OMPL's `Constrained planning capabilities`_ from MoveIt.
-Three planning problems are solved with different types of path constraints.
+To illustrate the capabilities of this planner, three planning problems are solved with different types of path constraints.
 It will be easier to follow if you have read through the tutorial on the `move group Python interface`_.

 For a short walkthrough of running the tutorial, you can watch `this video`_.

 When can I use this planner?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The interface currently only supports position constraints on a robot link, where the constrained regions is represented using a box_.
+The interface currently only supports position constraints on any link of the robot, where the constrained regions is represented using a box_.
 The planning approach provides an alternative for the `enforce_joint_model_state_space`_ option.
 It is expected to be most valuable for constraints regions that have a small (or zero) volume in Cartesian space, where the rejection sampling does not always works.
 For example, keeping the end-effector on a plane or along a line.

 Configure OMPL
 ^^^^^^^^^^^^^^^^